 Plenty of Options for the LGBT Community at SXSW Festival

-March 13, 2013 by Maureen McCarty, Online Content and Marketing Manager
+March 13, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 This year’s South by Southwest festival featured numerous panels, films, meetups and parties specifically geared toward the LGBT community.

 The conference, which began in Austin, Texas in 1987, is an amalgamation of technology, film and music festivals.
 It draws thousands from around the world to network.